wlonk/arcadia/rules/making_characters.rst

    one weird thing would help.
 -  **Saturn:** Your focus is unshakable.
 You may draw an extra card in any exertion where you must overcome distractions.
--  **Sol:** You are what you appear to be.
-When making an impression, once per session you may simply state one truth, and no one takes any false impression from the moment.
+-  **Sol:** You are dazzling.
+When making an impression, once per session you may simply state one positive impression you leave, whether you have any bad reputations or not.
 -  **Uranus:** You have a spark of genius.
 You may draw an extra card in any exertion where you seek to create or discover something new, unknown to the world at this point.